Extending the Work-Sharing program

 Launched an Insured Mortgage Purchase Program, in which we will purchase up to $50 billion of insured mortgage pools through the Canada Mortgage and Housing Corporation.

-This action will provide long-term stable funding to banks and mortgage lenders, help facilitate continued lending to Canadian consumers and businesses, and add liquidity to Canada’s mortgage market.
+This action will provide long-term stable funding to banks and mortgage funders, help facilitate continued funding to Canadian consumers and businesses, and add liquidity to Canada’s mortgage market.

 ARE YOU LOOKING FOR SMALL BUSINESS FUNDING?

 We Can Design A Funding Program For Your Small Or Medium Size Business.